rppicomidi/midi2usbhub/README.md

 JSON format.

 # Project Status
+### 04-Jan-2023
+- Updated preset management UI in the web UI for pico-w branch
 ### 30-Dec-2022
 - Created the pico-w branch
 - Core web server functions are working.
 You can rename nicknames for device ports